Tami Oelfken: Transfer and the politics of Barkenhoff

-Vogeler left on the first of his several lengthy visits to the Soviet Union around 1923 (accompanied by Sonja, the daughter of Julian Marchlewski, whom he would later marry): Tami Oelfken had probably already left Worpswede by this point.
+Vogeler left on the first of his several lengthy visits to the Soviet Union around 1923 (accompanied by Sonja, the daughter of Julian Marchlewski, whom he would later marry): Oelfken had probably already left Worpswede by this point.
 She settled for a while at Gotha where she became part of a "worker community" of young teachers.
 During the Kapp Putsch of 1920 she joined in on the side of those fighting to defend the new republic against right-wing paramilitaries keen to return the country to a more autocratic government structure.
 In Gotha she joined comrades on the barricades in order to tend to the wounds of those who had been injured.
 In 1922 she resigned from the Bremen schools service.